Sphinkie/tiPhotoLocator/readme.md

 Details concerning the tags used by the application are on [this page](docs/about_tags.md)

-### Compilation
+## Technical information

-The application is developped with the [Qt framework](https://qt.io).
+The application is developped with the [Qt framework](https://qt.io) and uses the [ExifTool utility](https://exiftool.org) by Phil Harvey to read and write the Exif and IPTC tags.

 Explanation concerning the compiler configuration are on [this page](docs/compilation.md)

 ## Cousin projects

-Application to geotag your photos with a .gpx file : [GPicSync](https://github.com/notfrancois/GPicSync)
+An application to geotag your photos with a `.gpx` file : [GPicSync](https://github.com/notfrancois/GPicSync)

 A photo gallery developed with Qt, exiv2 and OpenCV: [Tidy Images](https://github.com/Simon-12/tidy-images) by Simon-12.